Building a strong safety culture will help reduce onsite accidents, lower insurance costs, and prevent costly downtimes.

 On the flip side, if you want to cultivate greater employee “buy-in,” you need to communicate the benefits of construction safety culture to them.

-While we tend to focus more on hazard controls, implementing policies to prevent soft tissue injuries, heat strokes, and other avoidable forms of injuries can go a long way in reducing your liability and improving output.
+While we tend to focus more on hazard controls, implementing policies to prevent soft-tissue injuries, heat stroke, and other avoidable injuries can go a long way toward reducing your liability and improving output.

 Likewise, make mental health a focus by creating safe spaces for employees to communicate with one another and find ways to reduce stress on the job site.